bowei437/Round3_Team2/README.md

 Only Get requests will cause data to be displayed in the graphics view.

-## Performance Testing
+### Performance Testing

-You can find more materials (report and sample code) on the performance testing in the "PerformanceTesting" directory.
+You can find more materials (report and sample code) of the performance testing in the "PerformanceTesting" directory.

 ## Data Validation